-Santa Eulàlia in Barcelona 2025
+Santa Eulàlia

 Santa Eulàlia, also known as ‘La Laia’, is arguably Barcelona’s biggest Winter celebration and is held around the 12th February each year.
 Known for its vibrant display of Catalan traditions, the festival transforms the city into a lively hub of culture and festivity.
-Highlights include parades of gegants (giant puppets), thrilling correfocs (fire runs), castells (human towers), and traditional music and dance performances like the sardana.
+Highlights include parades of gegants (giant puppets), thrilling correfocs (fire runs), castells (human towers), and traditional music and dance performances like the Sardana.

 Santa Eulàlia festivities in Barcelona

-The festival pays homage to St Eulàlia, patron saint of Barcelona since the end of the 17th century.
+The festival pays homage to Santa Eulàlia, patron saint of Barcelona since the end of the 17th century.
 Barcelona legend tells of how, in the 4th century, the Roman Emperor Diocles ordered the persecution of all Christians in the empire.
 In Barcelona, many hid and some fled.
 Eulàlia, a 13-year-old girl who lived in a house in Sarrià, courageously presented herself to protest against such injustice.
 Eulàlia was imprisoned and tortured 13 times, once for each year of her life, but she was not defeated and did not stop fighting for her ideals.
 From then on the girl became a symbol of solidarity and the defence of justice, and she is still venerated by the people of Barcelona.

-Facts about Festes de Santa Eulàlia
+Facts about Santa Eulàlia

 • Eulàlia is one of the two Patron Saints of the city, along with Mercè.